samuelmgaines/ranking-algorithm/README.md

 -   a full pass over all competitors yields no improvement, or

--   the decided maximum number of passes is reached.
+-   the predetermined maximum number of passes is reached.

 Because slides are strictly loss-decreasing, this stage converges to a **local minimum within the neighborhood of contiguous moves up to size $W$.**